Updated on July 28th, 2021 by Bob Ciura

 After the collapse in oil prices in 2014, Vermilion, and just about any other company it competes with, suffered sizable earnings capacity declines.
-FFO fell from nearly $8 in 2014 to just over $4 in 2016, but has since recovered nicely.
-We expect to see a similar situation for 2020 as the landscape for oil companies has been materially altered by the recent actions of the Saudi Arabian government.
+FFO fell from nearly $8 in 2014 to just over $4 in 2016.
+Vermilion was on the road to recovery through 2019, but its progress once again came to a halt due to the pandemic.
+In 2020, Vermilion’s FFO-per-share fell by more than half.

 Competitive Advantages & Recession Performance

 Like many energy companies, Vermilion Energy’s competitive advantage comes from its asset base.
 The company also benefits from its geographic diversification.
 This exposes Vermilion Energy to additional oil-rich regions while simultaneously isolating the company from any regional economic downturns or natural disasters.